 Some, such as CryptoLocker and SimpleLocker, can’t self-replicate, so they use a trojan downloader to install the malicious payload.
 TeslaCrypt was originally believed to be a CryptoLocker variant and was responsible for almost 50 percent of ransomware attacks in 2016.
 It targeted video game archives and distribution services, and was regularly improved, which made it impossible to restore files.

 Some of the top ransomware attacks in the past five years manipulated Microsoft vulnerabilities to infiltrate and encrypt networks.
-2017’s global WannaCry ransomware attack was worse than CryptoLocker, the first detected file-encrypting ransomware.
+The global WannaCry ransomware attack of 2017 was worse than CryptoLocker, the first detected file-encrypting ransomware.